awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

    aws ssm list-resource-compliance-summaries --filters Key=ComplianceType,Values=Custom:Inspec
    ```

-1. Run the following command to drill down into an instance that is not compliant\.
+1. Run the following command to see details of an instance that is not compliant\.

    ```
    aws ssm list-compliance-items --resource-ids instance_ID --resource-type ManagedInstance --filters Key=DocumentName,Values=AWS-RunInspecChecks
    ```

-**Related AWS Services**
-The following related services can help you assess Compliance and work with Chef\.
-+ [Amazon Inspector](https://docs.aws.amazon.com/inspector/latest/APIReference/) lets you perform security assessments on your instances based on and common vulnerabilities described in Central Internet Security \(CIS\) standards\.
-+ [AWS OpsWorks for Chef Automate](https://docs.aws.amazon.com/opsworks-cm/latest/APIReference/) lets you run a Chef Automate server in AWS\.